Alne, North Yorkshire: Demography

 The 2001 census showed that the population of the parish was 711 in 249 households.
 Of those dwellings, 159 are detached and 215 owner occupied.
 Of the total population, 497 are aged 16 or over of which 316 were in employment.

 In the 2011 census, the population was 756 in 272 dwellings.

 Education

 The village has one school, Alne County Primary School, for pupils aged 4 to 11.
 Pupils receive their secondary education at Easingwold School.

 Religion

-There is one church in the village, St Mary's, which is a Grade I listed building that has been extensively rebuilt from its original Norman structure.
+St Mary's Church, Alne, is a Grade I listed building that has been extensively rebuilt from its original Norman structure.
 There used to be a Methodist Chapel as well built in 1848.